Norwescon 1 Program Book

 Two new collections of previously uncollected stories (Fall, 1978)

-Novelization of When You Care, When You Love (1979)
+Novelisation of When You Care, When You Love (1979)

 GODBODY (Magnum Opus - To be decided)

 This is not to suggest that John is one-dimensional, the one dimension being up.
 He has unsuspected depths as well.
 Who else, for example (with the possible exception of his co-editor, Calvin Demmon), would create a weekly fanzine filled with casual ramblings about San Francisco, his own life, and fandom in general, and call it Hot Shit?
-For more weeks than one can count (unless one has six fingers on each hand, and a similar number of toes) John and Calvin wrote about themselves, each other, everybody else, everything in general, and nothing at all, while continuing to be witty and literate.
+For more weeks than one can count (unless one has six fingers on each hand, and a similar number o' toes) John and Calvin wrote about themselves, each other, everybody else, everything in general, and nothing at all, while continuing to be witty and literate.

-That was the “San Francisco Period”.
-During what John seldom refers to as his “Virginia Period”* John also conducted “The Clubhouse” in Amazing Stories, and is thereby responsible for dragging (in some cases while they kicked and screamed) several people into the wonderful world of fanac.
-John’s distinctive style of fanzine reviewing was opinionated and subjective—and interesting enough that people who had never even heard of fanzines found themselves sending off sticky quarters to people they hand never even met.
+That was the "San Francisco Period".
+During what John seldom refers to as his "Virginia Period"*.
+John also conducted "The Clubhouse" in Amazing Stories, and is thereby responsible for dragging (in some cases while they kicked and screamed) several people into the wonderful world of fanac.
+John's distinctive style of fanzine reviewing was opinionated and subjective—and interesting enough that people who had never even heard of fanzines found themselves sending off sticky quarters to people they had never even met.

 Meanwhile, John has continued to cheerfully amble towards a career, writing the type of personal journalistic material he likes to read.
 He couples a degree in history with an interest in people, a juxtaposition which has led to sales to The People’s Almanac and to newspapers in the U.S. and Canada.